james-chapmanhhlg/notes/README.md

 # 2023-11-18
 - "Today's programming wisdom is to focus on writing clean, maintainable code that is easily understandable by others.
 This means using clear and concise variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
 Remember, programming is not just about solving problems, but also about creating solutions that can be built upon and extended in the future.
 By prioritizing readability and maintainability in your code, you'll make life easier for yourself and your fellow developers down the road."

+# 2023-11-19
+- "Today's programming wisdom is to focus on writing clean, maintainable, and modular code.
+Invest time in planning and designing your software architecture to ensure scalability, testability, and ease of debugging.
+Remember that code is read more often than it is written, so strive for clarity and readability.
+Finally, embrace continuous learning and stay up-to-date with the latest best practices, tools, and technologies in your field."